Tap the text to show or hide reading controls.

 — What?!

-Had it never once occurred to the thing that an answer might come back?
+Had it honestly never occurred to the thing that an answer might come back?
+Startled, the ghost ducked behind the old tree.

 Yujin scratched the back of his head.